PEtab-dev/petab_test_suite/petabtests/cases/v2.0.0/sbml/0023/README.md

 ## Objective

-This case tests simultaneous re-initialization of compartment size and contained species with state-dependent expressions.
+This case tests events occurring during steady-state simulations.

 ## Model

-A species `S`, defined in terms of concentrations, with `dS/dt = p = 1`, in a compartment `C`. `S` and `C` are changed via the condition table.

-There is an event triggered at `t=10` that re-initializes the compartment size that must be executed after the conditions table is applied.
+A parameter `p` is target of an event assignment that is executed at t = 1000.
+Although the model starts with $\dot{x} = 0$, the simulation must still run until $\dot{x}$ *remains* 0, i.e., the event must still be executed.
+This is applies to both the pre-simulation and the simulation for the steady state measurement.